 - Tell people to keep an eye out for future chances to win

 This giveaway winner announcement video from KathleenLights is a fantastic example.
-She stresses how hard it is to choose only 1 winner and clarifies that they were picked at random, with no special treatment.
+She stresses how hard it is to choose and clarifies that the winners were random, with no special treatment.

 9. Display a Popup Announcing the Winner

 If you ran a blog giveaway or launched your giveaway on your website, you can use other areas of your site to announce the winner.

 A floating bar, for example, is a notification bar that spans the width of your website’s header and can include brief details of who won your contest and a call-to-action button for visitors to learn more.